bouzouidja/MobilityDB-AWS/README.md

 ### Deploy mobilitydb-aws image using citus manager
 This deployment is similar to the last one, except that we have a manager node.
 It simply listens for new containers tagged with the worker role, then adds them to the config file in a volume shared with the master node.
-In the same repository mobilitydb-aws run the command

-- Running the image as Citus cluster using this following
+- In the same repository mobilitydb-aws, run the image as Citus cluster using this following

 ```bash
 docker-compose -p mobilitydb-aws up